Commonly asked questions

 If you develop any serious symptoms or symptoms of an allergic reaction after you leave the clinic, phone 911 right away.

-What is the risk of having serious side effects?
+What’s the risk of a serious side effect?

 What should you do if you miss your 2nd dose of the vaccine?